πŸ‡ΏπŸ‡¦ Online Trading South Africa

 Momentum Trading

-Momentum traders seek strong price movements with high trading volume.
+Seeking strong price movements backed by high trading volume.

 News Trading